Peter Mandelson: Advisory, lobbying and directorships

-In November 2010, Mandelson and Ben Wegg-Prosser founded Global Counsel, a London-based lobbying firm with the financial support of WPP, the advertising giant.
+In November 2010, Mandelson and Benjamin Wegg-Prosser founded Global Counsel, a London-based lobbying firm with the financial support of WPP, the advertising giant.
 The firm provides advice for corporate strategists and senior management worldwide.
+The firm was valued at about GBP 30 million when the Messina Group run by Jim Messina bought a 20 percent stake in 2024.

 Lord Mandelson has been criticised for not revealing his clientele.
 As a corporate lobbyist, he personally helped clients such as Shein, Shell, Palantir, Alibaba, TikTok, and the UK private water industry obtain meetings with ministers and senior officials.

 In May 2012, Mandelson confirmed that he was advising Asia Pulp & Paper (APP) in selling timber products to Europe.
-In 2012 APP was accused of illegal logging in Indonesia and damaging the habitats of rare animals such as the Sumatran tiger.
-At least 67 companies worldwide, such as Tesco and Kraft Foods since 2004 and Danone since 2012 have boycotted APP.
+In that year, APP was accused of illegal logging in Indonesia and damaging the habitats of rare animals such as the Sumatran tiger.
+At least 67 companies worldwide, such as Tesco and Kraft Foods since 2004 and Danone since 2012, have boycotted APP.
 In April 2014, it was reported that Mandelson had strong ties to Russian conglomerate Sistema.
 Mandelson was criticised for being a member of the House of Lords while running a lobbying firm.
-In 2021, he was the only Labour peer to vote against an amendment denouncing genocide in Xinjiang.

-Mandelson served as a senior adviser to the advisory investment banking firm, Lazard, from January 2011 until March 2022.
+In 2021, he was the only Labour peer to vote against an amendment denouncing the alleged human right violation in Xinjiang.
+Mandelson served as a senior adviser to the investment bank Lazard from January 2011 until March 2022.
 In 2013, Mandelson also joined the Board of Trustees of Deutsche Bank's Alfred Herrhausen Gesellschaft.

 Political activities and views

-After Labour lost the 2010 general election and the Conservative-Liberal Democrat coalition was formed, Mandelson's memoirs, The Third Man: Life at the Heart of New Labour, were published in July 2010.
+After Labour lost the 2010 general election and the Conservative–Liberal Democrat coalition was formed, Mandelson's memoirs, The Third Man: Life at the Heart of New Labour, were published in July 2010.
 The memoirs were criticised by Labour leadership contenders Ed and David Miliband, and by Andy Burnham.
-During this time, he was appointed president of the international think tank Policy Network.
+During this time, Mandelson was appointed president of the international think tank Policy Network.
 In 1999, 2008, 2009, 2011, 2012, 2013, and 2014, Mandelson was an invited guest of the Bilderberg Group and attended the annual conferences.
 In May 2011, there was speculation that Mandelson had been approached by China to be a candidate for the leadership of the International Monetary Fund, even though he had not served as a finance minister or headed a central bank.
-It was then speculated in March 2012 that Mandelson's name might be put forward to succeed Pascal Lamy as Director-General of the World Trade Organisation, backed by David Cameron.
+It was then speculated in March 2012 that Mandelson's name might be put forward to succeed Pascal Lamy as Director-General of the World Trade Organization, backed by David Cameron.
 In June 2013, writing for the Progress website, Mandelson warned Labour it risked harming its election chances if affiliated trade unions continued to "manipulate parliamentary selections" as was alleged in the 2013 Labour Party Falkirk candidate selection controversy.